Russ-Holloway/CoPA-Analytics/chatbot-analytics-azure-deploy/README.md

 ## 🏛️ Developed by British Transport Police

-This solution was developed by the British Transport Police Digital Innovation Team as part of the College of Policing - Policing Assistant initiative.
+This solution was developed by the British Transport Police Digital Innovation Team as part of the College of Policing - Policing Assistant (CoPPA) initiative.
 It's designed to help police forces across the UK and beyond leverage the power of AI-driven community engagement analytics.

 **🌟 Star this repository if CoPPA Analytics is helping your police force!**